-8/10 what are the procedures in lying an anchor?
-14/10 how to tie to a mooring buoy and mooring techniques
+What are the procedures in lying an anchor?
+How to tie to a mooring buoy and mooring techniques mooring procedure when about to engage a pile mooring and boat buoy when approaching sailboat moorings.

 Securing a yacht without coming alongside a quay or pontoon can be done by mooring and anchoring.
 Places to moor are laid in harbours, rivers,and bays providing convenient securing points for visiting or resident yachts.